makagagahum/kodigo-ng-kawalan/README.md

 3. **Output flows to input** - Documentation triggers automation.
 Automation triggers monitoring.
 Everything connects.
 4. **Transparency and openness** - No black boxes.
 No mysterious vendor lock-in beyond what's necessary.
 5. **Understand the layers** - Know how systems connect.
 Predict failure.
 Prevent catastrophe.

-I built this because I remember being broke, wanting to deploy something real without getting crushed by cloud bills.
-I remember forums full of people asking: "Can I do this for free?"
-The answer is yes.
-And it's not a compromise.
-It's cleaner.

 ### Infrastructure Principles